sagelai/COMP4436_Project/README.md

 Follow these steps to set up and run the application:

 ### 1. Clone the Repository

-If you have a repository, clone it to your local machine.
-Otherwise, ensure you have the project files (`index.html`, `all_alerts.html`, `app.py`, etc.) in a project directory.
+Clone the repository or ensure you have the project files (`app.py`, `templates/index.html`, `templates/all_alerts.html`, etc.) in a project directory.

 ```bash
 git clone <repository-url>